More info about our plant sizes.

 Please email us to confirm at-nursery availability of plants that are too big to ship.

-The incense cedar is (naturally) aromatic and has upright branching that is candelabra-esque with age.
+Incense cedars are aromatic with upward-curving branches — candelabra-like with age.
 It is native from Oregon to California, southwestern Nevada and northern Baja California.
-It's 100-150? in the wild and lives to 1000+ years (plant a big tree for the future); 50? tall is more usual in cultivation.
-Branchlets form fan-like sprays with scale-like foliage.
-Reddish-brown, deeply-furrowed scaly bark is typical with age and cones are often described as resembling duckbills when they open to release their seed.
+It's 100-150 feet tall in the wild and lives to 1000+ years (plant a big tree for the future); 50 feet tall is more usual in cultivation.
+Branchlets form fan-like sprays with scaled foliage.
+Reddish-brown, deeply-furrowed scaly bark is typical with age, and cones are often described as resembling duckbills when they open to release their seed.
 John Muir said, "no waving fern-frond in shady dell is more unreservedly beautiful in form and texture, or half so inspiring in color and spicy fragrance."
-Clearly, for the jaded, Calocedrus decurrens needs to be reconsidered.Minimum temperature: -20° F
+Clearly, for the jaded Calocedrus decurrens needs to be reconsidered.Minimum temperature: -20° F